aaronbaggett/aaronbaggett.github.io/_posts/2014-03-28-reading-secure-data-into-r-from-dropbox.md

 <br>

 #### EDIT: 03/29/2014
 The ```wesanderson``` package is now on CRAN.
-Of course you can always get the latest updates by installing the development version.
+Of course you can always get the latest updates by installing the development version from GitHub.

 {% highlight r %}
 devtools::install_github("karthik/wesanderson")